whatifif/handgesturecode/README.md

 #### How to connect the trained model to application

-Import 'test64x64.py' to application and use 'predict' function.
+Import 'test64x64.py' to your application and use 'predict' function in your application.

 test64x64.py is 64x64 version of test-streamline-v1.ipynb